 University of Chicago Professor Austan Goolsbee, until recently the chairman of Obama’s Council of Economic Advisors, introduced a little political tension with his comment: “Quit with the politics and just go read the official ARRA reports for a review of the evidence.”
 Goolsbee strongly agreed, and with high confidence, with the proposition that the stimulus lowered unemployment.

 Stanford economist Kenneth Judd, who declared himself uncertain about the stimulus’ effect on unemployment, appeared less than impressed with the studies cited by his University of Chicago colleague, saying: “There has been no serious study of this.
 Most analyses that try to analyze 2008-2011 are too simple and/or plagued with mathematical errors.”
+His Stanford colleague Caroline Hoxby, who strongly disagreed that the stimulus lowered unemployment, offered that “the depressing effect of future liabilities likely exceeded benefits.”

 On the second question as to whether the stimulus’ benefits exceeded its costs, Goolsbee, who agreed that it did, explained: “This all depends on how much you value avoiding short-run collapse versus the costs long-term.”